TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 14/Proverbs 14.13.md

 ---

-Even in laughter the heart is sorrowful; And the end of mirth is heaviness.
+Even in laughter the heart may be sorrowful, and mirth may end in heaviness.